-Children's programs continue to be extremely popular and well-attended, especially Preschool Story Time and Toddler Be-Bop.
-We've added to our popular book clubs for youth.
-Our newest book club is Bookworm Crafters for grades K-2.
-Our Go Green Club continues to be extremely popular.
-Miss Myla continues to lead our elementary school-age patrons in environmental fun and awareness through hands-on activities.
-To this end, we continue to work on our Pollinator Garden with the Easton Garden Club, whose generosity and passion for our environment seems to know no bounds.
-We had an overwhelmingly positive reception to our Holiday Extravaganza, which drew 85 participants for holiday crafts, games, and fun.
-We had record high numbers of high school students for our expanded hours during mid-terms and finals week.
-We provided the quiet space for study time and the Friends of the Library generously provided dinner.
-The Teen Advisory Group and Summer Teen Volunteer programs continue to expand and provide support to the Library.
-The Library's Innovation Space has proved to be a gathering place for the community to create, collaborate, and share ideas.
+Children's programs continue to be extremely popular and well-attended, especially Toddler BeBop.
+Our elementaryschool aged Go Green Club continues to work on our Pollinator Garden with the Easton Garden Club, whose generosity and passion for our environment seem to know no bounds.
+We had another wonderful Holiday Extravaganza, which drew many families for holiday crafts, games, and fun.
+We continue to have numerous high school students for our expanded hours during mid-terms and finals week.
+We provided the quiet space for study time and the Friends of the Easton Public Library generously provided dinner.
+The Teen Advisory Group and our robust Summer Teen Volunteer programs continue to expand and provide support to the Library.
+The Library's Innovation Space has continued to grow and be a gathering place for the community to create, collaborate, and share ideas.
 Patrons drop in throughout the day to take advantage of all that the Space has to offer.
 Knitting for a Cause, a collaboration between Children's and Adult Services, is a special program that brings together patrons of all ages to create squares for blankets to be donated to Project Linus.
-Last year, we were able to donate four completed blankets, created by patrons from ages 8-95.
+Last year we were able to donate four completed blankets, created by patrons from ages 8-95.
 It was a wonderful community experience.
+Our summer time Library Camp-Out Night had an incredible response from patrons.
+We were so excited to offer this unique opportunity for kids to read in the library after hours, in fun "tents" with family and friends.
+This summer also marked the beginning of our new social media/video collaboration between our Youth Services Department and Shannon Bruchal, our Technology/Social Media Library Assistant.
+Our teen volunteers created "How-To" videos for the Innovation Space, and our Staff created captivating book talks, event promotions and other fun videos.
+This has greatly expanded our presence online and on